Darbjm/Wordee/README.md

 * **Build a full-stack application** by making your own backend and your own front-end
 * **Use an Express API** to serve your data from a Mongo database
 * **Consume your API with a separate front-end** built with React
-* **Be a complete product** which most likely means multiple relationships and CRUD functionality for at least a couple of models
 * **Have automated tests** for _at least_ one RESTful resource on the back-end.
 * **Implement thoughtful user stories/wireframes**
 * **Have a visually impressive design**